javascript-tutorial/server/README.md

 # Dev mode

-If you'd like to edit the server code, *not* the tutorial text (you know Node.js), run this once:
+If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), run this once:

 ```
 // import and cache the "ru" version of the tutorial from /js/javascript-tutorial-ru